 More broadly the festival is also committed to promoting art, feminism, culture and politics, embracing progressive Irish theatre and artists in a comfortable space for debate that promotes the exchange of ideas.

 An extension of the 'James Connolly Memorial Weekend', in previous years, the festival has hosted Ifta award-winning actor/writer John Connors, comedian and writer and star of RTÉ's Nowhere Fast, Alison Spittle and musician Fiach, For the debate strand participants have included TDs Clare Daly, Mick Wallace and trade unionist Brendan Ogle, among many others.

 Acclaimed national and international figures including Catalan nun and activist Sister Teresa Forcades and academics James Petras and Zoltan Zigedy have all delivered the James Connolly Memorial lecture.

 Every year the lecture is followed by a wreath-laying ceremony at Arbour Hill on Sunday, to mark the occasion of Connolly's execution and to pay tribute to him and to the other leaders of the 1916 rising.

 The festival circuit is a busy one.
 What the JCF offers is something more intimate.
-Headquartered in The New Theatre, Connolly Books in Temple Bar, which for decades has been an asylum for thinkers, writers, artists and that 'sinister fringe', you will always feel welcome.
+The New Theatre, Connolly Books in Temple Bar has for decades been an asylum for thinkers, writers, artists and that 'sinister fringe'.